dokku/dokku-redirect/README.md

 dokku-redirect is a plugin for [dokku][dokku] that gives the ability to set simple redirects for an application.

+This plugin only redirects one domain to another and does not handle complete URLs.
+If both domains are managed by dokku and are TLS enabled, then nginx configuration for https redirects will be handled automatically.

 ## Installation

 ```sh